immunefi-team/Bounty_Boosts/Alchemix/31163 - [SC - Critical] Malicious actor can acquire bribe rewards by bl....md

 # Malicious actor can acquire bribe rewards by blocking other users

-Submitted on Mon May 13 2024 14:01:40 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 13th 2024 at 20:01:40 UTC by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31163